I’ve doubled down on my photography, and Fujifilm obsession, and purchased a used GFX 50S which has become…

 My Perfect Camera

-Since I started shooting with the GFX a month ago, my photography has become more deliberate and relaxing.
+Since I started shooting with the Fujifilm GFX 50S a month ago, my photography has become more deliberate and relaxing.
 With my Fuji X system, I was often in a hurry and thinking about or carrying a collection of lenses for every possible photographic situation.
-With the GFX I take along two prime lenses, a tripod, and a 10-stop ND filter and move slowly as I become more aware of the landscape and considerate of my surroundings.
+Along with the GFX 50S, I take along two prime lenses, a tripod, and a 10-stop ND filter, and move slowly as I become more aware of the landscape and considerate of my surroundings.
 This is photographic Zen.

 Files, Files, Files!